praveenamukthapuram/Linux/filemang.md

       close()	  Close the device file.

 ## 6. Why are basic I/O calls called universal I/O calls?
-- Basic I/O calls are called universal I/O calls because the same set of system calls can perform I/O on any kind of file/device in Linux/Unix, providing a          single, consistent interface.
+- Basic I/O calls are called universal I/O calls Low-Level I/O calls because the same set of system calls can perform I/O on any kind of file/device in Linux/Unix, providing a          single, consistent interface.
 - open(), read(), write(), close(), lseek(), ioctl().

 ## 7. What is the content of the Inode Object?